Introductions

 Trust, but Verify

-Rerun the mdstat and make sure those pesky things are gone.
+Rerun cat /proc/mdstat and make sure those arrays are gone.

 Custom Host Publishing